nginxinc/nginx-ingress-workshops/OSS/labs/lab9/readme.md

     Open Chrome, navigate to (http://juiceshop.example.com).
 Click around for a few minutes to explore the application.

     Did you notice, how easy it was with NGINX Ingress, to launch a completely new application in just a few seconds?
 With just 2 YAML manifest files - and `no IT tickets` required to do this?
-Nginx NIC can perform the Layer7 Hostname and path routing for many different applications running in your k8s cluster.
+NGINX NIC can perform the Layer7 Hostname and path routing for many different applications running in your k8s cluster.

     ![Juiceshop welcome page](media/lab9_juiceshop_welcome_page.png)